BITSS-OPA/opa-deworming/code/06_npv_deltaearnings.md

     ex_rate_ppp_so <- 25.024       #Exchange rate (2007 Kenyan shillings to 2007 USD at PPP) - World Bank
     cpi_2007_so <- 207.342
     cpi_2017_so <- 245.120
-    coverage_so  <- 0.681333333    # (R) Fraction of treated primary school students within 6 km - from W@W - see note
     tax_so <- 0.16575              #ADD INFO!
     unit_cost_local_so <- 43.66    #Deworm the World
     years_of_treat_so <- 2.41      #Additional Years of Treatment - Table 1, Panel A